alitelabs/tyx/README.md

 Multiple routes delegated to Express for processing can be declared with decorators over a single method, such as `other()` in the example or over dedicated methods such as `onGet()` and `onPost()` to allow for logic preceding or following the Express processing.
 Presence of `@ContentType("RAW")` is required to pass the result verbatim to the user (`statusCode`, `headers`, `body` as generated by Express) otherwise the returned object will be treated as a json body.

-The base class requires to implement the abstract method `setup(app: Express, ctx: Context, call: RestCall): void` that setup the Express app to be used for request processing.
+The base class requires to implement the abstract method `setup(app: Express, ctx: Context, req: HttpRequest): void` that setup the Express app to be used for request processing.
 Each instance of the express app is used for a single request, no state can be maintained inside Lambda functions.

 ```typescript
 import BodyParser = require("body-parser");